Are Mesothelioma Settlements Taxable?

 Taxable Asbestos Settlement Payouts

-While the primary purpose of mesothelioma compensation is to provide financial support for medical treatment, lost income, and other related costs, any additional funds awarded may be subject to taxation by the IRS.
+While the primary purpose of mesothelioma compensation is to provide financial support for medical treatment, lost income, and other related costs, any additional funds awarded may be subject to taxes by the IRS.

 Understanding which parts of your mesothelioma settlement may be taxable is key to ensuring you correctly report your income to the IRS.